Predicting Dry Spells of the West African Monsoon Season Using Machine Learning Methods

-\introduction The onset of the West African Monsoon (WAM) marks the beginning of intense rainfall that lasts through much of the boreal summer; this seasonal rainfall indirectly drives much of the region’s economy.
-This is due to the fact that a large portion of economic activity is influenced by agriculture.
-In West Africa, the agricultural sector makes up over 65\% of the workforce, and it produces around 32\% of gross domestic product \citep{Fitz2016}.
-Rainfall is essential for agriculture in this region because of the lack of irrigated farmland, meaning farmers rely solely on rain for crop growth.
-The large majority of rainfall comes during the WAM, and practically all of the decisions farmers must make concerning their crops depend on when the monsoon season starts, known as the onset date.
-Though the exact dates for the start of the season may vary based upon regions in West Africa, the timing is largely dictated by the shifting of the Inter-Tropical Convergence Zone (ITCZ) northward \citep{sultan2000}.
-There have also been studies that show teleconnections (large-scale climate relationships across distant regions of Earth) between characteristics of the WAM --- like early/late onset, dry spells, extreme rainfall, etc. --- and global sea surface temperatures (SSTs) \citep{Salack2013, VariabilityandPredictabilityofWestAfricanDroughts, ImpactsoftheTropicalPacificIndianOceansontheSeasonalCycleoftheWestAfricanMonsoon, OceanicForcingonInterannualVariabilityofSahelHeavyandModerateDailyRainfall, Gbangou2019}.
-This study aims to evaluate the extent to which global SSTs can inform predictions of the West African Monsoon (WAM) onset across different regions, as well as the occurrence of post-onset dry spells.
-There is also the added benefit that the predictive signal from SSTs tends to be at quite a large lead time, meaning the useful information we get can be observed months before the WAM.
+\introduction The onset of the West African Monsoon (WAM) marks the beginning of intense rainfall that lasts through much of the boreal summer.
+This seasonal rainfall has a significant impact on the economy since a large portion of economic activity is based on agriculture.
+In West Africa, the agricultural sector accounts for around 45\% of the workforce and 25\% of gross domestic product \citep{AUC_OECD_2024}.
+Due to the lack of irrigated farmland, farmers must rely solely on rain for crop growth, making knowledge of rainfall patterns key for a successful growing season.
+The large majority of yearly rainfall comes during the WAM, so farmers must make important decisions concerning their crops based on when the monsoon season starts, known as the onset date, and any dry spells that might occur thereafter.
+Although the exact dates for the start of the season may vary across West Africa, there is a coherent large-scale pattern dictated by the shifting of the Inter-Tropical Convergence Zone (ITCZ) northward \citep{sultan2000}.
+In addition to the relationship between the ITCZ and the WAM, studies have shown teleconnections (large-scale climate relationships across distant regions of Earth) between characteristics of the WAM --- such as early/late onset, dry spells, extreme rainfall, etc. --- and global sea surface temperatures (SSTs) \citep{Salack2013, VariabilityandPredictabilityofWestAfricanDroughts, ImpactsoftheTropicalPacificIndianOceansontheSeasonalCycleoftheWestAfricanMonsoon, OceanicForcingonInterannualVariabilityofSahelHeavyandModerateDailyRainfall, Gbangou2019}.
+This study aims to evaluate the extent to which global SSTs can inform predictions of the WAM dry spells.
+There is also the added benefit that these models are not computationally intensive to run, and the predictive signal from SSTs tends to be at quite a large lead time, meaning we can get useful information months before onset.